Teaching

 Essays

-Students taking the MPhil in Assyriology are usually required to produce between one and four assessed essays depending on their chosen course of study and the modules they select.
-The essays are between 3,000 and 4,000 words and are submitted in Michaelmas, Lent and/or Easter terms.
+Students taking the MPhil in Assyriology are usually required to produce between three and six assessed essays depending on their chosen course of study and the modules they select.

 Written examination